redhat-appstudio/tssc-sample-templates/README.md

 This repository provides a suite of language/framework examples that implement end-to-end software supply chain security (SSCS).

-The examples contain an advanced continuous integration pipeline covering building, CVE scanning, security scanning, signatures,  attestations, SLSA provenance and SBOM along with Gitops-based continuous deployment
+The examples contain an advanced continuous integration pipeline covering building, CVE scanning, security scanning, signatures, attestations, SLSA provenance and SBOM along with Gitops-based continuous deployment.

 Software Template authors and IDP builders can take these samples to create their own SSCS based starters.
-The components in the samples are designed to be maintainable to ensure that day 2 maintainance of default build pipelines and deployment yaml ensures teams have

 ## Usage in Red Hat Developer Hub

-To import these templates, register a component in on the golden path template page
+To import these templates, register a component in on the golden path template page:

 ![Screenshot](register.png)